Democracy in Pakistan: History

-The Indus Valley civilization, present in the areas which is now modern day Pakistan and India were one of the earliest and largest ancient human civilizations alongside Mesopotamia, the Nile Valley, Anatolia and ancient China, known for its highly developed, sophisticated and urbanized culture.

-Historians and social scientists studying the civilization's social structure observe that the Indus Valley had an organised planning system, including standard architecture, civic controls, consistent grid layouts and uniformed sanitary facilities.
-This well-disciplined lifestyle and a common Rule of Law extending throughout a large area leads some historians to believe and suggest the Indus Valley civilization in Pakistan as possibly the earliest cradle and model of democracy; one which was based on a "popular rule by the people" based on the conceptions of Welfare State and Rule of law (and hence the presence of some form of Democracy) which even predated old Greece.

 In the wake of intensifying political instability, the civilian bureaucracy and military assumed governing power in 1958.
 Since its independence, Pakistan's political system has fluctuated between civilian and military governments at various times throughout its political history, mainly due to political instability, civil-military conflicts, political corruption, and the periodic coup d'états by the military establishment against weak civilian governments, resulting in the enforcement of martial law across the country (occurring in 1958, 1977 and 1999, and led by chief martial law administrator-generals Ayub Khan, Zia-ul-Haq and Pervez Musharraf respectively).
 Democracy in Pakistan, however imperfect, has been allowed to function to varying degrees.

+The 2018 Pakistani general election was allegedly interfered with by the Pakistan Army.
+An year earlier, the army had a fallout with Nawaz Sharif for attempting to curb the military's traditional dominance of politics.
+Sharif was removed from office after his disqualification by the Supreme Court and subsequently sentenced to seven years in prison on corruption charges.
+Sharif deniend wrongdoing while suggesting a collusion between the courts and the military.
+In a HARDtalk interview, Haroon Hameed, the then CEO of Dawn, claimed that Pakistan Army had influence over the elections.
+Hameed cited the military’s social media and use of bots and trolls by the intelligence agencies.
+He additionally mentioned censorship faced by media outlets like Geo TV and Dawn.

 The 2024 Pakistani general election while deeply flawed and with claimed electoral irregularities demonstrates a "continuity of an electoral process that has historically been subject to political engineering".
+A February Gallup poll ahead of the election found that around 70 percent of Pakistanis lacked confidence in the honesty of their elections.